apache/airflow/docs/apache-airflow-providers-postgres/operators/postgres_operator_howto_guide.rst

 SQLExecuteQueryOperator provides ``parameters`` attribute which makes it possible to dynamically inject values into your SQL requests during runtime.
 The BaseOperator class has the ``params`` attribute which is available to the SQLExecuteQueryOperator by virtue of inheritance.
-Both ``parameters`` and ``params`` make it possible to dynamically pass in parameters in many interesting ways.
+While both ``parameters`` and ``params`` make it possible to dynamically pass in parameters in many interesting ways, their usage is slightly different as demonstrated in the examples below.

-To find the owner of the pet called 'Lester':
+To find the birthdates of all pets between two dates, when we use the SQL statements directly in our code, we will use the ``parameters`` attribute:

 .. code-block:: python